iras/JADE/readme.md

 specific nodes.
 By changing the node definition, a dialogue mapping tool can be easily achieved too.

 The codebase encompasses both the standalone and the Maya client.
 And, except for two initial view classes, all the rest of the classes is shared between the clients.
-JADE is documented (EpyDoc, cfr. http://epydoc.sourceforge.net/) and the JADE model (graph.py, node.py, socket.py) is unit tested.
+JADE is documented (EpyDoc, cfr. http://epydoc.sourceforge.net/) and most of the JADE mapping tool's model (graph.py, node.py, socket.py) is unit tested.

 ![JADE mapping tool - overall approximated class structure](http://www.stc0.co.uk/JADE_classes_rough_structure.jpg)